joebew42/opensubs.io/scratchpad.md

 ## QUESTIONS

+- The `subs_web` tests are quite slow, is there some way to make them faster?
 - It seems that is difficult to run tests of a single application.
 For example, when I try to run only the tests for the `subs` application, I get this error:

 ```